A New Hard Fork of Bitcoin

 - Allow BTC to trailblaze.

-- Let them do the “leg work”, of normalizing crypto for the masses.
+- Let BTC do the “leg work”, of normalizing crypto for the masses.

 - Focus on what BTC can’t do:

-- Tech innovation / tech competition – (roadblocked by Core / prestige economy).
+- Tech innovation / tech competition – (currently roadblocked by Core / prestige economy).

-- Privacy – (roadblocked by Saylor / corporate interests).
+- Privacy – (currently roadblocked by Saylor / corporate interests).

-- Mining Revenue – (roadblocked by non-mined L2s; superstitions about mining).
+- Mining Revenue – (currently roadblocked by non-mined L2s; superstitions about mining).

-- Specific use-cases (BitNames, BitAssets, Coin-Swaps, Prediction Markets).
+- Specific use-cases (BitNames, BitAssets, Coin-Swaps, Prediction Markets) – (currently roadblocked by maxi culture).

 - Focus on users.